-Diving head-first into social media efforts is as advantageous as it is relevant.
+Diving head-first into social media efforts is as helpful as it is relevant.

 5. Include Social Networking Efforts in Your Daily Schedule

-It may seem difficult or even impossible to fit all of your networking goals into a feasible schedule.
-At times, social networking efforts may be put on the back burner, especially when life creates a whirlwind of busyness.
+We may put social networking efforts on the back burner, especially when life creates a whirlwind of busyness.

 - Attend industry events: trade shows, conferences, and all other networking events allow you to assess the competition.